COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 Student Renters now going home and/or losing financial aid or part time jobs

-With no means of income in their adopted college community, and classes continuing online throughout the remainder of the spring semester, many may feel there is little reason to remain in their college rentals.
+With no means of income in their adopted college community, and classes at many colleges continuing online during the fall semester, many may feel there is little reason to remain in their college rentals.
 International students especially (e.g., China, India) may be looking at the U.S. response and realizing they’d be better off at home.
 This puts college students’ landlords in a bind.

-For your renters who are in leases through summer months, think carefully before permitting them to sublet their rental.
+Think carefully before permitting subletters.
 Even before this crisis, eviction could take 90 days.
-Now all non-emergency court matters are paused at least until the end of April.
+Now all non-emergency court matters are paused at least until the end of December.
 Eviction moratoriums are in place statewide and nationally.
 A renter looking to sublet short-term, when classes are not taking place, may simply be fleeing a tenancy that had failed prior to the coronavirus.
 You don’t want to rent to a professional tenant intending to overstay their sublet or to pay nothing beyond the move-in monies.

 When the market returns to normal, the demand for long-term rental agreements will return, eviction moratoriums will ease and your relative risk with signing new agreements will return to normal.

-For students who will return for the fall semester (assuming campuses open again by then) and wish to keep their rentals, see our section on nonpayments and eviction to have that conversation about keeping them at reduced rents.
+For students returning for the fall semester and wishing to keep their rentals, see our section on nonpayments and eviction to have that conversation about keeping them at reduced rents.

 Send Residents a Bulletin about Toilet Paper